skalable-samples/KotlinJS-and-React-State/README.md

 At sKalable we are Kotlin Obsessed!
 Making the environment better is part of our daily mission.
 We want to make all things KotlinJS amazingly easy to work with too.

-As part of our pursuit to clean up code, we will be delving into state management in this two part tutorial. :
+As part of our pursuit to clean up code, we will be delving into state management in this two part tutorial. :sunglasses:
-sunglasses:

 `useState` part of React Hooks for `state` management is something that even [`Javascript`](https://www.javascript.com/) and [`Typescript`](https://www.typescriptlang.org/) engineers struggle with from time to time.
 We are going to reduce this struggle within the React ecosystem using KotlinJS and the ever incredible [Kotlin-React](https://github.com/JetBrains/kotlin-wrappers/blob/master/kotlin-react/README.md) library.

 ## Understanding state

-To get a grasp of what we are trying to do we need to grasp what `state` is in [react](https://reactjs.org/) programming.
+To get an idea of what we are trying to do we need to grasp what `state` is in [react](https://reactjs.org/) programming.

 **_So lets start!_**